Pastramicity/box/note/Computing.md

 Depth first and Breadth first pathfinding.

+[[#Topological sort]] useful for things like dependency graphs

+##### Weighted Edges

+cost of 'traversing' an edge (distance, time, currency, etc.)

+*Weighted path length* is the sum of all edge weights on a path

+When a graph has weights we refer to the lowest weighted path length as the *shortest* path

+Shortest weighted path length is not always the same as the shortest unweighted path length.

+##### Storage Method

+Adjacency List is a list of all nodes and their connections and their weights

+Adjacency Matrix is a matrix with every node on the left and on the top.
+Nodes go from left to top.
+If their is an edge, store the weight, otherwise infinity.

 ### Stacks

 - stacks only allow access to the top.
 You can add and take off from the top.